-Situated just an hour south of Sydney along the beautiful Grand Pacific Drive, ‘The Gong’ is the third largest city in the state of New South Wales.
+Situated just an hour south of Sydney along the beautiful Grand Pacific Drive, ‘the Gong’ (as it’s known locally) is the third largest city in the state of New South Wales.

 Attracted by the beach-and-park lifestyle and relaxed seaside vibe, increasing numbers of Sydneysiders are choosing to settle in Wollongong, while travellers and weekenders also flock here to revel in the outstanding beauty of the region’s coastline and hinterland.

-Must-dos: CBD Heritage Trail, surfing lesson, Wollongong to Thirroul Bike Track
+Must-dos: CBD Heritage Trail, surfing lesson, Wollongong to Thirroul bike ride

 What’s the best time of the year to visit Wollongong?
 That’s easy: all year round!
 Rock the beach in the summer months, or hit the hiking trails during the mild winter season.
 Spring is a great time to appreciate the fresh blooms at the Wollongong Botanic Garden or Illawarra Rhododendron Gardens.